petter-holmberg/elements/README.md

 # Type functions

-`Remove_cv` is a type stripped of const and volatile qualifiers.
+`Remove_const` is a type stripped of const and volatile qualifiers.

 `Remove_ref` is a type stripped of reference qualifiers.